Myles Moylan: Indian wars

 In January 1866, Moylan again enlisted as a private into the United States Army, and on September 1, 1866, was appointed the regimental sergeant major of the newly formed 7th United States Cavalry Regiment, then was promoted to a first lieutenant in December 1866.
 He participated in 1868 Washita Campaign, and was present at the Washita Massacre, in present-day Oklahoma, on November 27, 1868.
 Moylan was then again promoted to the rank of captain in March 1872, and the same year married Charlotte "Lottie" Calhoun on October 22, 1872, at Madison, Indiana; they had no children.
 She was the sister of Lieutenant James Calhoun, the brother-in-law of George Custer, who was killed in the Battle of Little Bighorn.
 Moylan participated in the Yellowstone Expedition of 1873, and in the Black Hills Expedition of 1874.
 Captain Moylan again fought with the 7th Cavalry, at the Battle of the Little Bighorn, Montana Territory, on June 25–26, 1876, as the commander of Company A (which was part of the battalion placed under the command of Major Marcus Reno).
 He was awarded the Medal of Honor for his actions on September 30, 1877, during the Battle of Bear Paw, Montana Territory.
 Moylan was also present at the Wounded Knee Massacre, in South Dakota, on December 29, 1890.
 Moylan was promoted to Major in April 1892, and retired in 1893.

 Later life

 After Moylan retired, he settled in San Diego, where he had a home built.
 That house was designed by architects Irving Gill and Joseph Falkenham, and is now on the National Register of Historic Places.
 Moylan died at his home on December 11, 1909, from cancer.

-Medal of Honor citation
+Medal of Honor

-The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Captain Myles Moylan, United States Army, for extraordinary heroism.

-Rank and organization: Captain, Company A, 7th United States Cavalry Regiment.
-Place and date: At Bear Paw Mountain, Montana, September 30, 1877.
-Entered service at: United States.
-Born: December 17, 1838.
-Date of issue: November 27, 1894.